fywk/rfid-volumio/README.md

 ## Acknowledgements

+Special thanks to [pimylifeup/MFRC522-python](https://github.com/pimylifeup/MFRC522-python) library for enabling the reading (and writing) of RFID tags via RC522 RFID module.
+Check out this [blog post](https://pimylifeup.com/raspberry-pi-rfid-rc522/) to learn how to get it set up with a Raspberry Pi.

-Special thanks to these projects for inspired me on this project:
+Also thanks to these projects that have inspired me on this project:

 - [tinkerthon/volumio-rfid](https://github.com/tinkerthon/volumio-rfid)
 - [talaexe/Spotify-RFID-Record-Player](https://github.com/talaexe/Spotify-RFID-Record-Player)